xbugster/plugable-php-validator/README.md

-# Plugable PHP Validator
+# Pluggable PHP Validator

 ### About

-Plugable PHP Validator is a validator mechanism based on Observer Pattern implementing various design patterns to decouple the code at its maximum.
+Pluggable PHP Validator is a validator mechanism based on Observer Pattern implementing various design patterns to decouple the code at its maximum.
 Implementing Template Design Pattern to allow the stand-alone use of each validator model.

 #### Common principles: